CONDO-HOTELS Phase 2

 Owner Management Agreement (OMA)

-I would suggest that the OMA is one of the most informative documents to read.
-It will be part of the strata package of documents.
-Each phase 2 condo hotel OMA varies slightly, but so slightly that for this page the differences are not vital to know at this stage.
+The OMA is also known as the Hotel Management and Rental Pool Agreement.
+I would suggest that the OMA or a similarly named document is one of the most informative documents to read before you consider writing an offer.
+Each phase 2 condo hotel OMA varies slightly, but so slightly that for this page, the differences are not vital to know at this stage.
 The OMA gives you the rules as to how phase 2 properties manage the rentals.

 Owner Definition